Glossary of British ordnance terms: P

 P refers to a "pedestal" mounting for a gun, and was used by the Royal Navy.
 It differed from a central pivot mounting in that the mounting rotated around a fixed pedestal, rather than being bolted directly to the deck.

 Pounder

-Many British naval and army artillery pieces of this period continued to be categorised by their pound rating, the weight in pounds of the shell that they fired, rather than by their bore.
-For example, a gun firing 32-pound rounds was called a "32-pounder", abbreviated pdr.
+Many British naval and land artillery pieces of this period continued to be categorised by their pound rating, the weight in pounds of the shell that they fired, rather than by their bore.
+For example, a gun firing 32-pound projectiles was called a "32-pounder", abbreviated pdr.
 Larger guns, such as the RML 9 inch 12 ton gun, were more often categorised by their bore.
-This system was used until after World War II.
-A rough pound rating to bore conversion for that time is 1-pounder-37mm, 2-pounder-40mm, 3-pounder-47mm, 6-pounder-57mm, 17-pounder-76.2mm, 25-pounder-87.6mm, 60-pounder-127mm.
+This system was still in use after World War II.
+A rough pound rating to bore conversion for that time is the 1-pounder (37 mm), 2-pounder (40 mm), 3-pounder (47 mm), 6-pounder (57 mm), 17-pounder (76.2 mm), 25-pounder (87.6 mm), and 60-pounder (127 mm).